butaixianran/Blender-Vmd-Retargeting/README.md

 Default value works fine for almost every case.
 But if your model is a CC character with high heel, you need to move camera up with 8cm.

+Also, if you installed Blender addon mmd tools, it can import a vmd camera motion too.

 # Limits
 ## Mother_Bone
 On a mmd model, there is a bone called "全ての親", which means mother bone in English.
 A vmd motion should never uses this bone.
-It is designed for final user adjusts model's position after loading a vmd motion.
-In Blender, it is just like moving the whole object, not a bone.
+It is designed for final user to adjust model's position after loading a vmd motion.
+In Blender, it is the samething as moving the whole object.

 Since no vmd motion should use it, this mother bone is not handled in this addon.

 But, there is a few vmd motion creators ignore this rule.
 They just uses mother bone as another hip bone.
-Which makes it into an issue in mmd world.
+Which is an issue in mmd world.

 So, in mmd world, there is a free tool, to convert mother bone's motion into body bones, called "Motion Supporter" tool.
-If you have a vmd motion uses mother bone, you need to use this tool, do the conversion, then uses the converted motion with this addon.
+If you have a vmd motion uses mother bone, you need to use this tool to do the conversion, then uses the converted motion with this addon.

 **MotionSupporter's How To**
 * Download: [https://bowlroll.net/file/233713](https://bowlroll.net/file/233713)